 BC Law has come up with its own approach to this trend, which recognizes that everyone stands to gain from a more robust flagship journal, even as it preserves its journals’ legacies.

 The consolidation acknowledges the Law School’s debt to the journals’ founders and early stewards, professors Ruth-Arlene Howe (Third World Law Journal, renamed Journal of Law & Social Justice), Peter Donovan (Environmental Affairs Law Review), and Francis J. Nicholson, SJ (International & Comparative Law Review).
-As Zygmunt Plater, the longtime faculty advisor to Environmental Affairs, wrote in his foreward to that publication’s final issue, “As a living river, the Boston College Law Review that flows…into the future will always carry a special legacy and commitment for sustaining and nourishing our school’s special vision of law and public service.”
+As Zygmunt Plater, the longtime faculty advisor to Environmental Affairs, wrote in his foreword to that publication’s final issue, “As a living river, the Boston College Law Review that flows…into the future will always carry a special legacy and commitment for sustaining and nourishing our school’s special vision of law and public service.”

 To maintain the integrity of the specialty journals’ interests and to retain the student talent, the Law School has committed to publish an equivalent number of articles each year on environmental, international, and social justice law by expanding the main journal’s output from five issues per year to eight.